-For an hour the boat took us down the Ningbo river through meadows and harvested rice paddies, deliver us eventually into a sea colored yellow by the silt of the Jangtse river.
+For an hour the boat navigated down the Ningbo river past docks and warehouses and later through meadows and harvested rice paddies, to take us eventually into a sea colored yellow by the silt of the Jangtse river.

 Junks with red, brown, and yellow Chinese sails crossed between the many islands of the Jangtse archipelago.
-The sun was low and flooded this picture with warm ligh:.
+The sun was low and flooded this picture with warm ligh.
 A hand-colored engraving from an old edition of Marco Polo's travels.

-Putuo Shan Dao, "Mount Putuo Island," named after the minor mountain on the island which was crowned by a mast with colored flags and banners.
+Putuo Shan Dao, "Putuo Mountain Island," named after the minor mountain on the island which was crowned by a mast with colored flags and banners.
 We landed in a sandy bay, a rickshaw took us from the pier to the island village.

 It had become dark.
 We walked along cobblestone streets, between medieval stone houses, trees, illuminated scenes, people eating in a basement tavern, a group of pilgrims negotiating accommodations with an inn owner in the wan light coming from the open door of the hostel.
 Only their yellow shoulder-bags and faces were visible.
-A flight of stairs between yellow-painted walls overhung by Chinese elms finally led us into a large interior courtyard with a huge Gingko tree in the center.
+A flight of stairs between yellow-painted walls overhung by Cryptomerias finally led us into a large interior courtyard with a huge Gingko tree in the center.
 Unexpected electrical lighting, a three-story hotel, in the dining room sat our acquaintances from the first class with their girlfriends.